Persian artist says London exhibit dedicated to ‘all the brave women’ in Iran

 “I really enjoy creating an element of shock or surprise to the viewer, and sometimes I even surprise myself when I see the final product.”

-The exhibit takes places from April 7 to April 16 from 10am to 9pm at the Osborne Studio Gallery in Belgravia, London.
+The exhibit takes places from April 7 to April 16 from 10am to 9pm, presented by A Gallery at 2 Motcomb Street, London, SW1X 8JU.